abcAssess/abcAssess-legal/dpa.md

 #### abcAssess will make available to the Subscriber all information reasonably necessary to demonstrate compliance with the obligations set forth in this DPA and in applicable privacy law.
 The Subscriber may exercise audit rights as follows:

+- **Documentation requests:**
-- *Documentation requests:* The Subscriber may request copies of relevant security policies, sub-processor agreements (in redacted form to protect confidential information), and compliance certifications at any time by contacting [legal@abcassess.app](mailto:legal@abcassess.app). abcAssess will respond within 30 days.
+  The Subscriber may request copies of relevant security policies, sub-processor agreements (in redacted form to protect confidential information), and compliance certifications at any time by contacting [legal@abcassess.app](mailto:legal@abcassess.app). abcAssess will respond within 30 days.
+- **Third-party audits:**
-- *Third-party audits:* abcAssess will cooperate with reasonable third-party security assessments or audits commissioned by the Subscriber, provided that:
+  abcAssess will cooperate with reasonable third-party security assessments or audits commissioned by the Subscriber, provided that:
   - (a) the Subscriber gives at least 30 days written notice;
   - (b) the audit is conducted during normal business hours and does not unreasonably disrupt abcAssess operations;
   - (c) the Subscriber bears the cost of such audit unless the audit reveals a material breach of this DPA by abcAssess; and
   - (d) the auditor signs a confidentiality agreement acceptable to abcAssess.
+<br><br>
+- **Certification review:**

-- *Certification review:* Where abcAssess maintains third-party security certifications (such as SOC 2 reports from its sub-processors), copies will be shared with the Subscriber upon request and subject to confidentiality obligations.
+  Where abcAssess maintains third-party security certifications (such as SOC 2 reports from its sub-processors), copies will be shared with the Subscriber upon request and subject to confidentiality obligations.

 ---